ViaCZT/AndroidApp_Echo361/items/report_template.md

 The following is a report template to help your team successfully provide all the details necessary for your report in a structured and organised manner.
 Please give a straightforward and concise report that best demonstrates your project.
 Note that a good report will give a better impression of your project to the reviewers.

+*Here are some tips to write a good report:*

+* *Try to summarise and list the `bullet points` of your project as many as possible rather than give long, tedious paragraphs that mix up everything together.*

+* *Try to create `diagrams` instead of text descriptions, which are more straightforward and explanatory.*

+* *Try to make your report `well structured`, which is easier for the reviewers to capture the necessary information.*

+*We give instructions enclosed in square brackets [...] and examples for each sections to demonstrate what are expected for your project report.*

+*Please remove the instructions or examples in `italic` in your final report.*

 ## Table of Contents

 1. [Team Members and Roles](#team-members-and-roles)